plazi/lycophron/README.md

 ## Known issues

-- Missing commands
-  - `validate`
-  - `gen-template`
-- Rate limiting applied manually, could be using celery
 - DOIs are generated on demand, existing or external DOIs are not accepted. [issue](https://github.com/plazi/lycophron/issues/19)
 - Metadata is compliant with legacy Zenodo, not RDM
 - Output is not clear for the user.
 E.g. user does not know what to run next, how to fix issues with the data, etc.
 - `init` does not create the needed file structure, still requires manual intervention (e.g. creation of `./files/`)
 - Linking between rows is not supported.
 E.g. row 1 references a record from row 2
-- Does not use `invenio-client` yet
-- To parse the original "excel" files, a small script was implemented to parse the file (under `./lycophron/src/transform_excel.py`)

 ## Development